 The African White Rhino and the Indian one-horned Rhino have similar sizes.
 Large males of these species weigh around 2,200 kilograms (4,850 lbs).
-White Rhino, Black Rhino, and Sumatran Rhino have two horns on their snout.
-Indian Rhino and Javan Rhino have one horn on their snout.
+White Rhinos, Black Rhinos, and Sumatran Rhinos have two horns on their snout.
+Indian Rhinos and Javan Rhinos have one horn on their snout.

 The hippopotamus is Africa’s most dangerous large animal.
 An aggressive mammal, large adult male Hippos weigh around 2,000 kilograms (4,409 lbs).
 Hippos are semi-aquatic animals that come out of a water body only to graze, usually after dusk.
 The large incisors and canines of Hippos are used for combat and have a terrifying bite force of 1,800 psi.
 Even the mighty Nile Crocodile does not mess with a Hippo.

 The Indian Gaur/Indian Bison is a large muscular Bovidae.
 (Bovidae are a family of hoofed herbivores mammals like cattle, antelope, buffalo, bison, etc.).
 Large adult male Gaurs weigh 1,000-1,500 kilograms (2,205-3,310 lbs) and have two large sharp horns.
 The majority population of Gaurs is present in India.
 Small populations exist in Southeast Asia, Nepal, Bhutan, and Bangladesh.

 Endemic to Africa, Giraffes are the tallest land animals with a typical height of 4-5.5 meters.
 The large males weigh around 1,200 kilograms (2,645 lbs).
 There are 8 subspecies of Giraffe.
 There are some rare instances when large carnivores like lions and hyenas try to prey on Giraffes.

 |African forest elephant||3 tonnes (male) /2-3 tonnes (female)|